-Seth Neulight is a dedicated labor and employment attorney with over 20 years of experience serving employers and senior executives.
-Seth represents clients in disputes before state and federal courts, administrative agencies, and arbitrations, with an emphasis on complex class actions, multi-plaintiff cases, trade secret theft and related business contract disputes.
-He provides clients with practical, business-oriented advice on key employment matters such as workforce restructuring, wage and hour compliance, collective bargaining, and labor issues in corporate transactions.
-Seth serves clients in a broad range of industries, including healthcare, technology, food and beverage, higher education, construction, retail, financial services, and distribution.
+Seth Neulight is a dedicated labor and employment attorney with over 20 years of experience serving employers and executives.
+Seth represents clients in disputes before state and federal courts, administrative agencies, and in arbitrations, with an emphasis on complex class and representative actions.
+He provides practical, business-oriented advice on matters such as workforce restructuring, restrictive covenants, wage and hour laws, leaves of absence, and labor issues in corporate mergers and acquisitions.
+Seth serves clients in a range of industries, including technology, food and beverage, higher education, construction, retail, and hospitality.

 My practice also includes traditional labor relations.
-I help clients respond to union organizing campaigns and provide union avoidance training.
-I negotiate collective bargaining agreements, and defend clients in grievance arbitrations and unfair labor practice charges before the National Labor Relations Board.
+I help clients respond to union organizing campaigns, provide union avoidance training, and negotiate collective bargaining agreements.
+I defend clients in grievance arbitrations and unfair labor practice charges before the National Labor Relations Board.

 SHRM.com (Society of Human Resource Management) | May 08, 2018